-- Network Monitoring– Command and Control (C&C) center are the wings for Advanced Persistent Threats to carry in and out payloads and confidential data respectively.
-The infected host relies on the command and control center to execute the next series of action, and they generally communicate periodically.
+- Network Monitoring– Command and Control (C&C) center are the wings for Advanced Persistent Threats to carry in and out payloads and confidential data, respectively.
+The infected host relies on the command and control center to execute the next series of actions, and they generally communicate periodically.
 If we try to detect the programs, domain name queries that are happening in a periodic cycle, it would be worth investigating those cases.

 - User Behavior Analytics– This involves employing the use of Artificial Intelligence and solutions that will keep an eye on the user’s activity.
 The expectation is – the solution should be able to detect any anomaly in activities that a host is doing.